TobikoData/sqlmesh/docs/concepts/macros.md

 ### How SQL clause operators work
 The SQL clause operators take a single argument that determines whether the clause is generated.

 If the argument is True the clause code is generated, if False the code is not.
-The argument's truth is determined by executing its contents as Python code.
+The argument should be written *in SQL* and its value is evaluated with [SQLGlot's](https://github.com/tobymao/sqlglot) SQL engine.

+Each SQL clause operator may only be used once in a query, but any common table expressions or subqueries may contain their own single use of the operator as well.

-As an example, let's revisit the example model from the [User-defined Variables](#user-defined-variables) section above.
+As an example of SQL clause operators, let's revisit the example model from the [User-defined Variables](#user-defined-variables) section above.

 As written, the model will always include the `WHERE` clause.
 We could make its presence dynamic by using the `@WHERE` macro operator: